Sleazy F Baby – “Blaxploitation” review

 Dirty Dike – “Acrylic Snail” review

-Cambridge, Cambridgeshire, England, United Kingdom emcee/producer Dirty Dike making his High Focus Records victory lap with his 5th solo LP.
-A member of Contact Play, his solo debut Bogies & Alcohol as well as the sophomore effort Constant Dikestar were both welcomed to warm reception although Return of the Twat was considered average by many in comparison.
+Cambridge, England, United Kingdom emcee/producer Dirty Dike making his High Focus Records victory lap with his 5th solo LP.
+A member of Contact Play, his solo debut Bogies & Alcohol as well as the sophomore effort Constant Dikestar were both welcomed to warm reception although Return of the Twat was considered average by many.
 The Sloshpot EP & Sucking on Prawns in the Moonlight have since become his most celebrated work ever, coming off the latter 3 years prior for Acrylic Snail.

 After the “Playground” intro, we have Dike jumping over this EDM instrumental from Telemachus for the opener “Permanent Midnight” talking about snatching microphones out people’s hands because he’s giving 0 fucks whereas “Whoops” featuring Jam Baxter & Rag’n’Bone Man dropping 3 hardcore verses without the need of a chorus.
 “Caustic Soda” uses a flow homaging the late Sean Price talking about the way he raps prior to “Whoa” featuring Lee Scott dustily sends a warning directed at people thinking of making sly moves.